-Visit the Washington Square, New York City campus on a tour designed for prospective graduate and professional students.
+Visit Washington Square or Brooklyn campuses on a tour designed for prospective graduate and professional students.
 Learn about the many schools, colleges, centers, and institutes that make up the university and get a glimpse of what life is like for students in their graduate and professional programs.

 The tour helped me get a better idea of what my future might look like as an NYU student.
 I enjoyed visiting the buildings, getting an overview of graduate student life, and learning some history of the campus...I am an accepted student and the tour helped me decide that NYU is where I want to commit to.

 It was very informative.
 The tour guide was super detailed to the point where any question we could’ve possibly had was answered before I even thought about it.
 I enjoyed it very much and if I could I’d do it again!

 Visiting different schools gave me a good idea of not only the school I plan to study in but also the different courses/activities at other schools that could complement my program.
 The insight on different centers was also helpful for understanding the opportunities on campus.
 It was great that the the Campus tour was conducted by the NYU students.
 That helped me gain an understanding about the student life at NYU.